jonkavana/Machine-Learning-CA/README.md

 ### Title

-Machine Learning & Statistics Module: Scipy & SckiKit Learn Project 2021
+Machine Learning & Statistics Module: SciPy & SciKit Learn Project 2021

 ### Description
 The purpose of this project is to exemplify the properties of both the SciPy & SciKit-Learn libraries which can be leveraged in the Python Programming Language.
 There is a required set of points that need to be displayed in these notebooks, such as the overall structure of the libraries and how they are to be called in the command line.
 The comparisons and contrasts between each library will be displayed in each set of notebooks, but the overall goal is the same.
 Being able to display  specific components of each module, explain how they work and lastly, be able to display to the reader what each component achieves.

-In order to run these notebooks, an installataion guideline has been detailed as well as line by line instructions per notebook.
+To run these notebooks, an installation guideline has been detailed as well as line by line instructions per notebook.
 If there are any additional technical requirements that are met whilst running these notebooks, a comprehensive list of support has also been detailed.

-### Qucick Links
+### Quick Links
 If you want to view the notebook via nbviewer:

 To view the SciPy notebooks, please click this link: